 PWA can be used to fill the vast void spaces created with AMP results, if you’re seeking to reduce your webpages load time.
 Currently, these are only used by big enterprise level websites and companies.

 Basically, if you study AMP vs PWA, you will notice PWAs have 3 features which make it different from AMPs-

-- Second, they’re reliable in providing all information to the user, which AMP is not because it removes many scripts which you’ve added on your website to improve conversion rate.
+- Secondly, PWAs are reliable in providing all information to the user, which AMPs lack as they remove many scripts which you’ve added on your website to improve the conversion rate.

-- Third, they provide a high engagement rate, which AMP for sure doesn’t provide.
+- They provide a high engagement rate, which AMPs lack.

 Here, we’re not declaring that PWA is good to use over AMP because these are just 3 advantages of PWA over AMP and AMP has also some benefits over PWA.
 To know what is the difference between AMP and PWA read below.

 By using AMP and PWA, you can bid goodbye to the high page load time and long waiting duration.
 You might show patience for loading sites on your desktop but on a mobile even three seconds would seem to be a long duration.
 Beyond three seconds, you refuse to wait and end up closing the tab to move on to your next URL or search.
 This behaviour accounts for 53% bounce rate on mobiles.